On higher dimensional Poissonian pair correlation: Proof of Theorem

 Replace the above bound in the right hand side of \eqref{eq6} to get

 Now applying Proposition~\ref{gen gcd lemma} to the above GCD sums, we get for any $\gamma>0$,

-Thus, under the hypothesis of the theorem we get the variance is $\O(N^{-\delta/2})$.
+Thus, under the hypothesis of the theorem, it follows that the variance is $\O(N^{-\delta/2})$.
 This is the main part of the proof.
 The rest of the arguments follow a standard method of applying Chebyshev's inequality and Borel-cantelli lemma(see the proof of Theorem 1 in \cite{aistleitner2017additive} and also \cite{hinrichs2019multi, RZ1999}.) \end{proof}